This maple pumpkin mousse is made in the traditional way - with whipped cream & egg whites - a wonderfully festive dessert for the holidays!

 I even add some to my Maple Pumpkin Mead, even though it's got honey as the base, by definition.

-Just a really great flavour combination with pumpkin, IMHO.
+Just a really great flavor combination with pumpkin, IMHO.

-Anyway, with the added pumpkin pie spice, this is a light, fluffy mousse that tastes a lot like pumpkin pie.
-Great for a more elegant holiday dessert offering!
+Anyway, with the added pumpkin pie spice, this light, fluffy pumpkin mousse tastes a lot like traditional pumpkin pie.

 Traditional vs Easy Mousse